okta/samples-js-react-native/README.md

 | [Custom Sign In](/custom-sign-in) | A React Native application that adopts native authorization to take control over authorization flow and/or provide custom UI. |

 [Okta React Native Library]: https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react-native

+### Troubleshooting

+* Please use redirect scheme (`com.okta.example` in examples above) other than `com.browsersignin` for `Browser Sign In` sample for Android

+* If you run samples on Android emulator please use system images with `Google Play` services and not `Android Open Source` image.
+Virtual device should have Chrome browser.